AltSysrq/astrocol/README.md

 When you are done with a context, it may be destroyed by passing it to `PROTOCOL_destroy_context()`.
-This call not only frees the context object, but also destroys all elements belonging to the context, in the order they were allocated.
+This call not only frees the context object, but also destroys all elements belonging to the context, in reverse the order they were allocated.
 Note that the application may need to manually clean up additional memory to which any data it added to the context points before calling this function.

 ### Protocol
 There are no functions to directly manipulate protocol objects, per se.
 Each